'We just went into panic mode' - neighbours recall moment fire tore through family home

-Fratton residents recall moment blaze struck Winchester Road home - as man springs into action while waiting for Hamsphire fire crews
+Portsmouth residents recall moment fire struck Winchester Road home - as man springs into action while waiting for firefighters

 A house on Winchester Road, Fratton, erupted in flames and ‘thick black smoke’ leading to severe damage at the property.
 According to Hampshire and Isle of Wight Fire and Rescue, a family of four and two dogs were ‘very lucky’ to escape from the catastrophe at about 10.30pm on Thursday, June 8.